I have a great gluten free blueberry muffin recipe. Maybe you’ve tried it?

-In fact, if you already have my gluten free muffin mix, this is another fun way for you to use it!
+In fact, if you already have my gfJules® Gluten Free Muffin Mix, this is yet another fun way for you to use it!
 If you like a sweeter muffin, add another 1/4 cup of sugar to the recipe, otherwise stick with the low sugar recipe as it’s written.
 Either way, enjoy an awesome gluten free blueberry muffin — you deserve it!

-2 eggs (OR 2 Tbs. flaxseed meal steeped in 6 Tbs. warm water)
+- 2 eggs (OR egg sub like 2 Tbs. flaxseed meal steeped in 6 Tbs. warm water)

 Preheat oven to 350° F (static) or 325° F (convection).

-Cream the butter and sugar (if baking from scratch) OR or around 1/2 of gfJules™ Muffin Mix can until the mixture is lighter and fluffy.
+Cream the butter and sugar (if baking from scratch) OR or around 1/2 of gfJules® Muffin Mix until the mixture is lighter and fluffy.

 Add syrup ingredient and eggs and beat well.
-Gradually stir in the remaining dry ingredients listed or the rest of the Muffin Mix can, adding the milk while stirring.
+Gradually stir in the remaining dry ingredients listed or the rest of the Muffin Mix, adding the milk while stirring.

 Lastly, gently fold in blueberries or any other mix-ins.